daniellee0420/la_ferme/README.md

 As mentioned earlier, we will use local arrays to act as a database.
 You can find a utility file `database.ts` inside the `utils` directory.
 Use this file to define and manage the arrays for storing salary payment and milk production data.

+## Bonus

+As a bonus you can add login form for users to get into their acounts

 ## TypeScript

 Ensure that the entire project is written in TypeScript.
 Utilize type definitions to maintain type safety throughout the application.